UPDATED: APRIL 19, 2023 | 1 MIN READ

 Is it hard to get homeowner’s insurance after being dropped?

-If you file too many claims, you may get dropped by your insurance company.
+If you file too many claims, your insurance company may drop your coverage.
 It can be challenging to find a new company, but it is possible.
 Claims only stay on your record for 5 to 7 years.

 Why does the insurance company want pictures of my house?

 The insurance company wants pictures of your house.
-This is so they can get a better idea of how much it will cost them to rebuild it.
+This is so they can better understand how much it will cost them to rebuild it.
 Make sure you submit high-quality photos.

-What are three things not covered by a typical home insurance policy?
+What are three things does a typical home insurance policy not cover?

 - Flood damage — you’ll need a separate insurance policy for that.